Kirsten Simms

-Kirsten Simms (born August 31, 2004) is an American college ice hockey player who is a forward for the University of Wisconsin of the National Collegiate Athletic Association (NCAA) and member of the United States women's national ice hockey team.
-She was named Most Outstanding Player at the 2025 NCAA Division I women's ice hockey tournament.
+Kirsten Simms (born August 31, 2004) is an American ice hockey player who is a forward for the Toronto Sceptres of the Professional Women’s Hockey League (PWHL).
+She previously played at the University of Wisconsin of the National Collegiate Athletic Association (NCAA) and is a member of the United States women's national ice hockey team.
+She was named Most Outstanding Player at the 2025 NCAA tournament after scoring two dramatic goals—a game-tying penalty shot with 18 seconds remaining in regulation and the overtime winner—to lead Wisconsin to their eighth national championship.